ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

    #!/bin/bash -e

-   module load omnitrace
+   module load rocprof-sys

    N=20
    I=3

-   # when providing speedups to omnitrace-causal, speedup
+   # when providing speedups to rocprof-sys-causal, speedup
    # groups are separated by a space so "0,10" results in
-   # one speedup group where omnitrace samples from
+   # one speedup group where rocprof-sys samples from
    # the speedup set of {0, 10}.
 Passing "0 10" (without
-   # quotes to omnitrace-causal multiplies the
+   # quotes to rocprof-sys-causal multiplies the
    # number of runs by 2, where the first half of the
-   # runs instruct omnitrace to only use 0 as the
+   # runs instruct rocprof-sys to only use 0 as the
    # speedup and the second half of the runs instruct
-   # omnitrace to only use 10 as the speedup.
+   # rocprof-sys to only use 10 as the speedup.
    SPEEDUPS="0,0,0,10,20,30,40,50,50,75,75,75,90,90,90"
    # thus, -s ${SPEEDUPS} only multiplies the number
    # of runs by 1 whereas -S ${SPEEDUPS_E2E} multiplies